Seven Interpretive Essays on Peruvian Reality

 Seven Interpretive Essays on Peruvian Reality (Spanish: Siete Ensayos de Interpretación de la Realidad Peruana, also known as Los 7 Ensayos or the Seven Essays), published in 1928, is the most famous written work of the Peruvian socialist writer José Carlos Mariátegui and considered his magnum opus.
-It was published in Lima, in 1928, and is accredited to establishing its author as one of the most widespread Marxist voices in Latin America.
+It was published in Lima, in 1928, and is credited with establishing its author as one of the most widespread Marxist voices in Latin America.
 It is a work that has been reissued dozens of times, in addition to being translated into Russian, French, English, Italian, Portuguese and Hungarian.

 Background

 As a framework for the author's book, Mariátegui used a series of articles he had published periodically in magazines such as Mundial and Amauta.
-In this book, Mariátegui proposed to apply the principles of historical materialism to attempt a complete revaluation of the Peruvian reality.
+In this book, Mariátegui proposed to apply the principles of historical materialism to attempt a complete re-evaluation of the Peruvian reality.
 In the prologue, he advises that he is not an impartial and objective critic, but that his judgments are informed by his ideals, sentiments, and passions.
 The essays cover diverse subjects: the economic evolution, the problem of the Indian, the problem of the land, the public instruction, the religious factor, regionalism vs. centralism, and a "process" or prosecution of the national literature.
 Additionally, the author thought to include an essay on the political and ideological evolution of Peru, but as the number of its pages seemed excessive, he planned to develop this subject in a separate book.
 He was also aware of his limitations, as he makes it clear that none of his essays were finished and that he would return to those topics.
 However, his untimely death two years later put an end to these plans.
 Beyond the successes or failures of the author in his goal of contributing to the socialist critique of the problems of Peru, this book had the merit of encouraging new work on the interpretation of the Peruvian reality and start the search for different conceptions that diverge from the traditional understanding.